-The Licensing Advisor is the approved liaison with the OELD and the Indiana Department of Education.
-The Licensing Advisor is responsible for processing all applications for initial teacher licensure which includes verification that applicants have successfully completed all Teacher Education Program requirements, including field experiences, student teaching, practica, and seminar requirements.
+The Licensing Advisor is the approved liaison with the OEEL and the Indiana Department of Education.
+The Licensing Advisor is responsible for processing all applications for initial teacher licensure which includes verification that applicants have successfully completed all Teacher Education Program requirements, including field experiences, student teaching, practicum, and seminar requirements.

-When submitting an application for teacher licensure for processing, the teacher candidate should submit materials online through the Indiana Teacher Online Licensing System (LVIS) at doe.in.gov/educatorlicensing/.
+When submitting an application for teacher licensure for processing, the teacher candidate should submit materials online through the Indiana Teacher Online Licensing System (LVIS) at document-document-licensing/.